Angola (1799 ship): 4th voyage transporting enslaved people (1802–1803)

-5th enslaving voyage (1804–Capture)
+5th voyage transporting enslaved people (1804–Capture)

 Captain Thomas Phillips acquired a letter of marque on 27 July 1803, but the voyage did not take place.
 Captain Charles Boyes acquired a letter of marque 11 February 1804.
 Boyes sailed on 16 February 1804, bound for The Gambia.
+In 1804, 147 vessels sailed from English ports bound for the trade in enslaved people; 126 of these vessels sailed from Liverpool.

 Lloyd's List (LL) reported in July 1804 that in May the French privateer Tigre, of four guns, had without firing a shot captured Angola, of 14 guns and 30 men.
 Tigre then took Angola into Senegal.

 A later report did not name the captor, but reported that Angola had five men killed and that the French privateer had two men killed.
 A third report stated that action took place on 12 May.
 The French privateer was armed with eight guns and had a crew of 75 men.
 It stated that Angola had lost two men killed and four wounded out of a crew of 38.
 The French had four dead and wounded.
 Angola had 170 captives on board that she had been intending to carry to Charleston.

 LR for 1805 had the annotation "captured" by the entry for her.

+In 1804, 30 British vessels engaged in the triangular trade.
+Fifteen of these vessels were lost on their way to the West Indies from Africa.
+During the period 1793 to 1807, war, rather than maritime hazards or resistance by the captives, was the greatest cause of vessel losses among British enslaving vessels.